 For example, a winter parka or snowshoes will probably sell for a higher price in Alaska than the Louisana bayou where it rarely gets cold enough to snow a significant amount.

-You probably didn’t know there were this many different sites like Craigslist.
 Depending on where you live, some sites will be a better option than the others.
 The next time you are ready to buy or sell locally online, give one of these a try.
 You might be surprised.

 Make Some Extra Cash by Taking Surveys